roiweinreb/testRepo/README.md

 ### **Detailed Explanation**

-1) Connects to the login page
+step #1 - Connects to the login page

-2) Inserts user's email address
+step #2 - Inserts user's email address

-3) Inserts user's password
+step #3 - Inserts user's password

-4) Clicks the login button
+step #4 - Clicks the login button

-5) Waits for the home page to be uploaded
+step #5 - Waits for the home page to be uploaded

-6) Verifies "Welcome to materials zone" text on the home page
+step #6 - Verifies "Welcome to materials zone" text on the home page

-7) Clicks on Admin menu category
+step #7 - Clicks on Admin menu category

-9) Verifies the current url
+step #9 - Verifies the current url

-10) Verifies user search box presence
+step #10 - Verifies user search box presence

-12) Types "Kostya Shyika" in the search box
+step #12 - Types "Kostya Shyika" in the search box

-14) Verifies the presence of "Kostya Shyika" on the list
+step #14 - Verifies the presence of "Kostya Shyika" on the list

-15) Verifies the disappearance of "roiweinreb" from the list
+step #15 - Verifies the disappearance of "roiweinreb" from the list

 #### **File Image**